moveit/moveit.ros.org/_posts/2017-01-03-indigo-release-consolidatedrepo.markdown

 Change to installation
 ======================

-Now you can install the binaries of all the basic libraries by a single line of command without specifying many packages:
+You can install the binaries of all the basic libraries by a single line of command without specifying many packages:

 ```
 $ apt-get install ros-indigo-moveit
 ```

+  NOTE that `ros-indigo-moveit-full` is temporarily gone.
+It'll be back again upon the next public sync (cf. [previous public sync announcement](https://discourse.ros.org/t/new-packages-for-indigo-2016-12-28/1039/2)).

 If you want to build MoveIt! from source instead of binaries, then simply clone the single repo: